14 Sep 2018

 Design School research project to be showcased at London Design Fair

-Dr Mark Evans from Loughborough Design School has been invited to exhibit outcomes from a recent Arts and Humanities Research Council (AHRC) project at the 2018 London Design Fair.
+Dr Mark Evans has been invited to exhibit outcomes from a recent Arts and Humanities Research Council project at the 2018 London Design Fair.

-Dr Evans was Principal Investigator on the ‘Thinking Materials’ project, which explored ways in which industrial designers can add value to sustainable indigenous materials from low and middle income countries.
-The aim of the project was to establish supply chain networks that create employment opportunities and reduce poverty.
+Dr Evans was Principal Investigator on the ‘Thinking Materials’ project that explored ways in which industrial designers can add value to sustainable indigenous materials from low and middle income countries.
+The aim of the project was to establish supply chain networks that that create employment opportunities and reduce poverty.

 In addition to the fold-out cards that were distributed to 146 low and middle income countries, the design tool has been made available on the project website that also includes a three minute project video.

-The Design Research Change exhibition takes placed at the Old Truman Brewery from 20- 23 September 2018, with tickets available to purchase online.
+The Design Research Change exhibition takes placed at the Old Truman Brewery from 20 to 23 September 2018, with further information available on the London Design Fair website.